 Keep in mind that regardless of what type of cage you use, that height is more desirable than length or width, particularly with adult geckos.
 There are now many glass and screen cages and terrariums that are designed specifically to house reptiles.
 These reptile specific terrariums have many advantages over aquariums designed for fish, and should definitely be considered even though the cost is a bit higher.
-The Exo Terra 12x12x18 terrarium is an ideal set up for a single adult gecko.
-For an adult pair we recommend The Exo Terra 18x18x24 terrarium.
+The Exo Terra 12x12x18 terrarium is an ideal set up for a single sub-adult gecko.
+For an adult pair we recommend a minimum of The Exo Terra 18x18x24 terrarium.

 With so many reptile substrates to choose from, it is important to understand which options are safe for these geckos.
 In general, it is best to avoid substrates that can be potentially harmful if ingested in large quantities.
 Substrates that should be avoided include sand, wood chips, walnut husk, etc. One of the safest options would be paper towel to line the bottom of an enclosure.
 There is virtually no risk of a crested gecko ingesting paper towel and it can be quickly swapped out with a clean sheet, which makes cleaning quick and easy.
 For a more natural substrate, use Zoo Med Eco Earth.
 Eco Earth is a coconut fiber substrate that can help maintain humidity levels while resisting mold, mildew, and odors.
 Misting this substrate and allowing it to dry out by the next time you mist the enclosure helps to boost humidity levels for several hours.
 This substrate can be spot cleaned as needed and typically lasts several weeks before needing to be completely swapped out for fresh Eco Earth.
 Covering soil substrates with leaf litter and moss in live planted vivariums will reduce the risk of your gecko ingesting the substrate.
 This method is also beneficial for maintaining consistent moisture levels for vigorous plant growth and can help maintain a healthy colony of microfauna such as isopods and springtails.